shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 <br>

-Update on May 4th, 2020: Corrected previously-incorrect statement re: randomness of turnip price.
+Update on May 4th, 2020: Corrected previously-inaccurate statement re: randomness of turnip price.
 Thanks to Chau-Wai Wong.

 Update on May 6th, 2020: Discussed the cases where people use price discovery app to pinpoint best price available and what if somebody has infinite number of friends.
 Thanks to Freya Yi.